State and Local Policy Database

 Honolulu requires municipal buildings greater than 5,000 square feet to achieve LEED Silver standards.

-Honolulu does not staff any full time employees solely dedicated to energy code compliance.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city requires third-party plan reviews and inspections of new developments, but does not require performance testing.
 The city has actively aimed to educate stakeholders about the building codes, for example in webinars with partners.

 Hawaii Law 508D-10.5 requires residential property owners to disclose energy-use information at the time of sale.

-Hawaii Law 508D-10.5 requires multifmaily property owners to disclose energy-use information at the time of sale.
+Hawaii Law 508D-10.5 requires multifamily property owners to disclose energy-use information at the time of sale.

 Sustainable Transportation Plan